joakim-brannstrom/dextool/plugin/mutate/README.md

 make
 ```

 Suppose the source code is in ... and the test code is elsewhere.
-Use the ``--restrict`` option to specify what shall be analyzed:
+Use the ``--restrict`` option to specify what to analyze:
 ```sh
 dextool mutate analyze --compile-db compile_commands.json --restrict .. -- -D_POSIX_PATH_MAX=1024
 ```